*** Important ***

-Now that you have a better understanding of what all the different functions and features of the WordPress Table of Posts are and how they work, the next step is to learn how to edit and delete WordPress posts.
+Now that you know more about what all the different features of the Table of Posts are and how they work, the next step is to learn how to edit and delete WordPress posts.

 This is the end of part one of this tutorial.